kimael-code/roble-vue-tailwind/README.md

     sail npm run build
     ```

-10. Oper your favorite web browser and go to <http://localhost>.
+10. Open your favorite web browser and go to <http://localhost>.

 ## Getting started in Local Environment (`localhost`) using Laravel Herd